Factoring Linear Differential Operators in Positive Characteristic by means of Solving a Norm Equation

-over $\Fbb_p(x)$.
+with $f\in\Fbb_p(x)$.
 This result generalizes to higher degrees of $N$.
 For the sake of simplicity we shall assume $N$ to be separable.
 Let $y_N$ be a root of $N$ in a separable closure of $\Fbb_p(x^p)$.
-If $N(\partial^p)$ is not itself irreducible, then irreducible factors of $N(\partial^p)$ with coefficients in $\Fbb_p(x)$ are in bijection with the solutions of
+The solutions of the norm equation in $\Fbb_p(x)\langle\partial\rangle$ are in bijection with the solutions of

 in $\Fbb_p(x)[y_N]$.
 We call this equation the $p$-Riccati equation relative to $N$.
 Furthermore, if $L$ is a divisor of $N(\partial^p)$ (not necessarily irreducible) then the solutions of the $p$-Riccati equation can be used to recover irreducible divisors of $L$.
 One way of doing that is to notice that if $f$ is a solution of the $p$-Riccati equation relative to $N$ then $L(\partial-f)$ has an algebraic solution $b\in\Fbb_p(x)[y_N]$.
 It follows that an irreducible divisor of $L$ is given by the smallest left multiple of $\partial-f-\frac{b'}{b}$ in $\Fbb_p(x)\langle\partial\rangle$.
 The ``size'' of the irreducible divisor of $L$ that this method returns thus depends at least in part on the ``size'' of the solution to the $p$-Riccati equation used.
 In particular, while it is not sufficient it is important in the perspective of developing modular methods for factorisation that the ``size'' of the solution to the $p$-Riccati equation is independent from $p$.\\ Finally the existence of solutions to the $p$-Riccati equation acts as an irreducibility test for $N(\partial^p)$.